 Acupuncture is a treatment for pain relief, originating from China.
-It has been practiced for over 2000 years for a wide range of conditions: improving fertility, treating anxiety, relief from headaches and musculoskeletal pain relief.
+It has been practiced for over 2000 years for a wide range of conditions: improving fertility, treating anxiety, relief from headaches, and musculoskeletal pain relief.
 It is commonly used alongside other physiotherapy treatments for pain relief and to reduce muscle tightness.

 These two treatments are very similar.
-They both use the very fine steal needles and can use the same points on the body.
+They both use very fine steel needles and can use the same points on the body.
 Acupuncture, as explained above, is a treatment that has been used for thousands of years, dry needling is relatively new.
-Acupuncture typically uses specific points along the meridian lines of the body which come from the Chinese medicine.
+Acupuncture typically uses specific points along the meridian lines of the body which come from Chinese medicine.
 With dry needling the therapist does not use these set meridian points but finds areas of tightness or tender points, sometimes referred to as trigger points, within a muscle.
 Treatment duration varies, acupuncture typically being longer treatment sessions lasting from 10-30 minutes and dry needling is often a few seconds to a minute or two.

 Our Acupuncture Physiotherapists practice the use of western medical-based acupuncture.
 They are accredited members of the Acupuncture Associate of Chartered Physiotherapists.
 To gain this accreditation, they are required to do 300 hours of theoretical and practical studies while maintaining continuous professional development once qualified.
 The benefit of seeing Acupuncture Physiotherapists is their medical background which facilitates accurate diagnosis and only evidence-based treatment.
 Acupuncture has been shown to be highly effective for headaches, migraines, neck tension, back pain, and tendonitis.